 - Redesign your podcast cover art, or hire me to do it for you.

 - Upgrade a piece of podcasting gear that will give you new abilities (like a portable recorder).

 - Buy some software that will make things easier or faster.
 Here are some of my favorites:

 - TextExpander (OS X) or PhraseExpress (Windows)

 - ID3 Editor (has many time-saving features over free alternatives)

 - PrettyLink Pro (WordPress plugin) for making friendly URLs easier when writing blog posts or podcast shownotes.

 - New WordPress theme, like one of the awesome and mobile-friendly themes from StudioPress, or other choices from Standard Theme or Thesis.

 - A social-media app for your smartphone or tablet.
-(I recently purchased TweetBot for iOS and Tapatalk for iOS or Android)
+(I recently purchased TweetBot for iPhone and Tapatalk for iOS or Android)

 - A premium soundboard app like Soundboard (OS X) or Sound Byte (Windows and OS X)

 - Add software or equipment to live-stream your podcast while recording.